damronathan/BarClip/README.md

 # BarClip

 ## Overview
 BarClip is a platform that automates video trimming for weightlifters using computer vision to determine barbell movement.
-This repo contains the React web application.
+This repo contains the back end source code.

 ## Live MVP
 [Try BarClip here](https://www.barclip.com)